Citizenship & Guidance

 - encourages listening to the views of others, discussion and critical thinking

-- promotes the mental and physical development of pupils
+- promotes the mental and physical development of students

-- prepares pupils for the opportunities, responsibilities and experiences of later life and
+- prepares students for the opportunities, responsibilities and experiences of later life and

 - develops students into well-rounded individuals.